-If you have a big piece of paper or cardboard, get the children to draw around themselves, they can then measure arms and legs, label body parts or even draw in organs.
+If you have a big piece of paper or cardboard, get the children to draw around themselves, they can then measure arms and legs, label body parts and even draw in organs.

-Make a model of your brain using playdough.
+Make a model of a human brain using playdough.

-Learn about keeping your hands clean with this fun glitter activity.
+Learn about keeping your hands with this hand hygiene activity.

-Investigate your heart rate, by recording your pulse rate at rest then doing some exercise and measuring it again.
+Investigate heart rate.
+This can be done by recording your pulse rate at rest then doing some exercise and measuring it again.

 Have some fun finding out how strong your bones are.

 These printable organs from Adventure in a Box are just brilliant!

 See a close up of your fingerprint using a balloon!

 Find out why you get dizzy with this great guest post from Red Ted Art